-Although it is true that the cost of solar PV systems has been declining rapidly, and that the primary consideration for many who are considering going solar is the up-front cost, it is very important to to carefully consider which components are included in a system.
-Purchasing a solar system is a decision that a household will only make once, so the longevity and bankability of its components are factors that should should be cautiously weighed against costs by anyone in the market for a system.
+Although it is true that the cost of solar PV systems has been declining rapidly, and that the primary consideration for many who are considering going solar is the up-front cost, it is very important to carefully consider which components are included in a system.
+Purchasing a solar system is a decision that a household will only make once, so the longevity and bankability of its components are factors that should be cautiously weighed against costs by anyone in the market for a system.

 Solar still has a bright future

 Looking into the long-term future, solar PV will continue to grow and is expected to become an increasingly important part of the world’s energy framework.
 Even the International Energy Agency (IEA) has speculated that 60% of the world’s energy could be sourced from solar power (both solar PV and concentrating solar power) by the year 2060.